Customize Your Unsubscribe Page

 Set up the custom pages

-On the Basics tab, go to the Unsubscribe page section and select the custom Confirmation and Success page created from the drop-down menu:
+After creating and publishing your custom pages, go to MailPoet > Settings > Basics in your dashboard.
+On the Basics tab, go to the Unsubscribe page section and select the custom Confirmation and Success pages created earlier from the drop-down menus.
+You can click on the Preview links to see what your custom Unsubscribe pages will look like.

 Advanced: Filter to modify the text